scikit-hep/awkward/docs/user-guide/how-to-use-in-numba-intro.md

 * bad for working through type errors, as you would have in any compiled language (unlike pure Python),
 * bad for unboxing and boxing large non-array data when entering and exiting a compiled function.

-The [next section](https://awkward-array.org/doc/main/user-guide/how-to-use-in-numba-features.html) lists what you can and can't do with Awkward Arrays in Numba-compiled code.
+The {doc}`next section <how-to-use-in-numba-features>` lists what you can and can't do with Awkward Arrays in Numba-compiled code.